 CVD worked example: two series diode drops cost ~1.4 V from the peak output.

 Worked example.
-Suppose the secondary peak is V and V. The peak output is V. The two diode drops cost about V — negligible at high voltages but a significant fraction of a low-voltage supply, which is exactly when a centre-tapped or active arrangement may be preferred.
-For mains-level voltages the bridge’s lower PIV and better transformer use usually win, which is why the bridge is the most common rectifier in practice.
+Secondary peak V, V. Peak output is V. The two diode drops cost about V: negligible at high voltages but a big fraction of a low-voltage supply, which is when a centre-tapped or active arrangement may be preferred.
+At mains-level voltages the bridge’s lower PIV and better transformer use win, so it’s the most common rectifier in practice.